unoplatform/uno.extensions/doc/Overview/Mvux/States.md

 }
 ```

-The `updater` parameter of the `Update` method accepts a `Func<T, T>`, where the input parameter provides the current value of the State when called, and the return parameter is the one to be returned and applied as the new value of the State, in our case we use the `incrementValue` [local function](https://learn.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/local-functions) to increment `currentValue` by one (or return `1` if the value exceeds `100`).
+The `updater` parameter of the `Update` method accepts a `Func<T, T>`.
+The input parameter provides the current value of the State when called.
+The return value is the new value that will be applied as the new value of the State, in our case we use the `incrementValue` [local function](https://learn.microsoft.com/dotnet/csharp/programming-guide/classes-and-structs/local-functions) to increment `currentValue` by one (or return `1` if the value exceeds `100`).

 #### Set